yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 We will be incorporating the necessary design patterns into our app that plays a crucial role in facilitating interaction with Cruddur DynamoDB designed patterns later.
 - [Get conversations:](#conversation-script-generator) Get conversations from various groups and years, with applied filters.
-- [List conversioanations:](#customer-focused-script)  Display conversations specific to a user identified by their UUID, without duration-based filtering.
+- [List conversioanations:](#customer-focused-script)  Display conversations specific to a user identified by their UUID.
 - [List Cognito Users:](#script-list-users) Display sign ups users from cognito to the CLI.
 - [Update Cognito ID:](#script-update_cognito_user_ids) Update Cognito ID Script for PostgresSQL Database